m0rtadelo/recursive-readdir-async/README.md

     }
 ]
 ```
-The same example as TREE:
+The same example for TREE mode:
 ```json
 [
     {